 - 1. Verify that the underbody compartment doors are closed and that no obstacles are in the path of the slide-outs. - 2.
 Retrieve the slide-out remote control pendant from the left rear lower compartment. - 3.
 Plug the connector into the socket in the side wall at the rear of the slide-out. - 4.
 Press and hold the switch to the "OUT" position to extend the left side slide-out. - a.
 When the slide-out is retracted, the "RED" status light will be illuminated. - b.
 When the "OUT" button is depressed, the "YELLOW" status light will illuminate.
 This indicates that the slide-out travel clamps are powered and being disengaged from the trailer frame.
-This takes about ten (10) seconds, then the slide-out will begin to extend. - 5.
-When the slide-out is fully extended, the "GREEN" status light will illuminate indicating that the slide-out is extended. - 6.
+This takes about ten (10) seconds, then the slide-out will begin to extend. - c.
+When the slide-out is fully extended, the "GREEN" status light will illuminate indicating that the slide-out is extended. - 5.
+Remove the tie down straps used to hold the chairs and other equipment in place for transport. - 6.
 Unplug the remote control pendant and plug it into the socket on the right side wall to the rear of the right slide-out. - 7.
 Extend the right side slide-out following the steps outlined above for the left slide-out. - 8.
 Verify that the slide-outs are in the extended position, "GREEN" light illuminated.